Pleckgate High School’s Religious Education department is golden!

 “The department teaches a variety of religions, which is important as nearly 95% of the school population is Muslim.

-“The students appreciate and enjoy learning about other religions and say that it enhances their faith more.
-Students even commented that in learning about Islam for GCSE, they have learnt things about their own faith that they did not know before.
+“The pupils appreciate and enjoy learning about other religions and say that it enhances their faith more.
+Pupils even commented that in learning about Islam for GCSE, they have learnt things about their own faith that they did not know before.

-“It is clear that students at Pleckgate enjoy their RE lessons and share the same passion as their teachers.
+“It is clear that pupils at Pleckgate enjoy their RE lessons and share the same passion as their teachers.
 Pleckgate High School has an excellent RE department.”